 In order to help you figure which new restaurants are actually worth going to, we created the Hit List, our guide to recently opened LA restaurants that are actually worth your time and energy.
 That’s right, we actually get off our asses and go try these places - just because a place is new and has pretty pictures, does not mean you should be spending your money there.

 And now, we’re doing the same for bars.
 LA isn't especially skilled at cranking out good new bars at a consistent pace, so we admittedly ended up drinking at some pretty lousy ones.
 But we also found some great ones.
-From rooftop patios in Hollywood to outdoor Airstream bars in the Arts District, here are the 13 new bars where you should be drinking in LA.
+From downtown tiki bars to mezcal emporiums, here are the 12 new bars where you should be drinking in LA.

 Downtown bars tend to fall into two general categories: rowdy, post-work sports bars and high-end cocktail joints with dress codes.
 There’s a time and place for each of those, but other times, you just want something in between.
-Enter Brack Shop Tavern - an upscale-ish sports bar with a cool vibe, great cocktails, and an outstanding beer list.
-There’s also a pretty hefty food menu as well, with the Welsh Rare-Bit (essentially melted cheese on bread) being the after-work comfort food we don’t deserve but will gladly eat.
+Enter Brack Shop Tavern, an upscale-ish sports bar with a cool vibe, great cocktails, and an outstanding beer list.
+There’s also a pretty hefty food menu, with the Welsh Rare-Bit (essentially melted cheese on bread) being the after-work comfort food we don’t deserve but will gladly eat.